Creative Writing Summer School 2019

 Residential: Standard (shared bathroom facilities) - £3,155

-Fees include tuition (2 seminars and the daily programme of talks and readings); access to IT facilities and libraries; accommodation in a standard single room with shared bathroom facilities for the nights of Sunday 28 July to Friday 16 August 2019 inclusive; meals in hall from dinner on Sunday 28 July to breakfast on Saturday 17 August 2019 (except lunch on Saturdays and Sundays).
+Fees include tuition (2 seminars and the daily programme of talks and readings); access to IT facilities and the Continuing Education library; accommodation in a standard single room with shared bathroom facilities for the nights of Sunday 28 July to Friday 16 August 2019 inclusive; meals in hall from dinner on Sunday 28 July to breakfast on Saturday 17 August 2019 (except lunch on Saturdays and Sundays).

 Residential: En suite (private bathroom facilities) - £3,435

-Fees include tuition (2 seminars and the daily programme of talks and readings); access to IT facilities and libraries; accommodation in a single en suite room with private shower and toilet for the nights of Sunday 28 July to Friday 16 August 2019 inclusive; meals in hall from dinner on Sunday 28 July to breakfast on Saturday 17 August 2019 (except lunch on Saturdays and Sundays).
+Fees include tuition (2 seminars and the daily programme of talks and readings); access to IT facilities and the Continuing Education library; accommodation in a single en suite room with private shower and toilet for the nights of Sunday 28 July to Friday 16 August 2019 inclusive; meals in hall from dinner on Sunday 28 July to breakfast on Saturday 17 August 2019 (except lunch on Saturdays and Sundays).

 Non-residential - £1,405

-Fees include tuition (2 seminars and the daily programme of talks and readings); access to IT facilities and libraries; no accommodation; no meals, except the programme`s formal opening and closing dinners on Sunday 28 July and Friday 16 August 2019, respectively.
+Fees include tuition (2 seminars and the daily programme of talks and readings); access to IT facilities and the Continuing Education library; no accommodation; no meals, except the programme`s formal opening and closing dinners on Sunday 28 July and Friday 16 August 2019, respectively.

 There are no sources of funding (scholarships, bursaries, etc) available for applicants.